 1. Climate Conditions:

 Climate plays a very critical role for farming.
 And having improper knowledge about climate heavily deteriorates the quantity and quality of the crop production.
 But IoT solutions enable you to know the real-time weather conditions.
 Sensors are placed inside and outside of the agriculture fields.
 They collect data from the environment which is used to choose the right crops which can grow and sustain in the particular climatic conditions.
+The whole IoT ecosystem is made up of sensors that can detect real-time weather conditions like humidity, rainfall, temperature and more very accurately.
+There are numerous no. of sensors available to detect all these parameters and configure accordingly to suit your smart farming requirements.
+These sensors monitor the condition of the crops and the weather surrounding them.
+If any disturbing weather conditions are found, then an alert is send.
+What gets eliminated is the need of the physical presence during disturbing climatic conditions which eventually increases the productivity and help farmers to reap more agriculture benefits.

 2. Precision Farming: